jab/bidict/README.rst

     :alt: Chat

-Bidict is:
+Bidict:
+^^^^^^^

-- in use by several teams at Google, Bank of America Merrill Lynch, and many others,
+- is in use by several teams at Google, Bank of America Merrill Lynch, and many others,
 - has carefully designed APIs for safety, ergonomics, performance, and intuitiveness,
 - is CPython-, PyPy-, Python 2-, and Python 3-compatible,
-- has 100% test coverage,
+- has extensive `test coverage <https://coveralls.io/github/jab/bidict>`_,
-  including property-based tests and benchmarks, run continuously on all supported Python versions and OSes,
+  including property-based tests and benchmarks, which are run continuously on all supported Python versions and OSes,
 - integrates with Python’s collections interfaces and abstract base classes,
 - is thoroughly and attentively documented, and
-- the code is mature, concise, and well-reviewed.
+- is made up of mature, concise, and well-reviewed code.

 If you are thinking of using bidict in your work, or if you have any questions, comments, or suggestions, I'd love to know about your use case and provide as much support for it as possible.

+If you are already using bidict and you or your organization would be considered a significant user, please `let me know <mailto:jab@math.brown.edu>`_ you're using it!

 Please feel free to leave a message in the
 `chatroom <https://gitter.im/jab/bidict>`_